PiNet/PiNet.github.io/articles/plugins/pinet-screens.md

 # PiNet Screens

+{% include warning.html title="Warning" message="PiNet Screens is still an experimental application that is being actively developed."%}

 PiNet Screens is a web based management tool for configuring PiNet to be used with multiple display screens across an organisation.

 The features of the system include: